 Source: Prologis Research as at Q3 2021.

-Despite ongoing record growth in rental rates, transportation and labor costs are rising at a much faster pace.
-Prologis estimates that for every $1 spent on rent, users of logistics real estate spend $5 to $7 on labor and $10 on transportation.
+Despite ongoing record growth in rental rates, transportation and labour costs are rising at a much faster pace.
+Prologis estimates that for every $1 spent on rent, users of logistics real estate spend $5 to US$7 on labour and $10 on transportation.
 The relatively low cost of ‘mission critical’ industrial warehouse space highlights the underlying pricing power that landlords possess and can continue to benefit from, while at the same time helping offset snowballing costs elsewhere in the supply chain.

-It is also worth highlighting that the ownership of real estate is not a labor-intensive endeavor, and therefore industrial landlords, in addition to typically benefiting from significant pricing power, tend to be largely insulated from the rising labor costs impacting their tenants.
+It is also worth highlighting that the ownership of real estate is not a labour-intensive endeavour, and therefore industrial landlords, in addition to typically benefiting from significant pricing power, tend to be largely insulated from the rising labour costs impacting their tenants.

 Industrial real estate includes buildings used for manufacturing, processing, storing or shipping products.